Harrington Park, New South Wales: Demographics

-Housing is almost entirely (98.0%) detached houses with no apartments recorded in the area at the time of the 2016 census.
-The houses tend to be large, with 90.8% of them having four or more bedrooms.
-About two-thirds of houses in the area are mortgaged.
+Housing is almost entirely (97.8%) detached houses with no apartments recorded in the area at the time of the 2021 census.
+The houses tend to be large, with 92.1% of them having four or more bedrooms.
+A little over half of houses (60.4%) in the area are mortgaged.

 Governance

 Harrington Park is part of the north ward of Camden Council represented by David Funnell (currently deputy mayor of Camden), Cindy Cagney and Peter Johnson.
 Lara Symkowiak is currently the local mayor.
 The suburb is contained within the federal electoral division of Macarthur, represented, until 2010, by former ultra-marathon runner Pat Farmer (Liberal), and the state electorate of Camden, currently held by Chris Patterson in the Liberal interest.